eng-charlesrochamarques/web_project_around_pt/README.md

 - Add new cards via a modal form.
 - View an enlarged version of each card image in a popup.
 - Edit profile information (name and description).
+- See real-time validation messages when filling out forms.

 ## 🧩 Main Features